Saving for a first home can be a challenge for anyone - even couples with an above-average income.

 A Lifetime ISA is often a long-term investment.
 Even if you decide not to use the money to buy a property, you can continue saving until you are 50 years old, and then take the money out when you reach 60 without suffering a penalty.

-If Michelle and Terry decided against putting the money towards a property and waited until they were both 60 to take the money out, they would still have saved a total of £150,000 plus interest between them with their Lifetime ISA.
+If Michelle and Terry decided against putting the money towards a property and waited until they were both 60 to take the money out, they would still have saved a total of £150,000 plus bonuses between them with their Lifetime ISA.
 While there may be ways to save a greater amount for retirement using other pension schemes, £150,000 is still an excellent nest egg.

 Like any saving or investment scheme, the suitability of the plan will depend on your unique circumstances.
 You will need to research the schemes available to find the best plan for your salary and lifestyle.